APEST in Jesus

 There is one big mistake frequently made in mainstream churches today, OK, there are many mistakes made, but I want to highlight this one in particular because it’s very widespread and very harmful.
 It’s also an easy and natural mistake to make.

 Many well-intentioned teachers don’t teach Jesus, instead they teach the Bible.
 Jesus is very much present throughout the Old and New Testaments.
-But teaching people to memorise verses will do little to help them grow in character or grace.
+But teaching people to memorise or study verses may do little to help them grow in character or grace.
 Instead we need to bring Jesus himself into one another’s hearts and minds and be changed by his presence.
 We need to grow in love and in joyfulness, we need to be rooted in his peace, reflect his patience and great kindness and goodness, become faithful as he is faithful and develop the kind of self-control that never criticises and never directs anger or disappointment at the brothers and sisters.

 We simply cannot be built on the foundation of Christ unless we come to know him well, so we’re not looking for technical knowledge of Greek and Hebrew, or deep Bible studies.
-Instead we need to know Jesus as our dependable, older brother, to recognise when he is present and how to help one another find him again when we lose sight of him.
+Instead we need to know Jesus as our dependable, older brother, to recognise that he is always present and how to help one another find him again when we lose sight of him.
 We need to learn that the fruit of the Spirit is more fundamental than the gifts of the same Spirit, but that we need both to function as Jesus fully intends his church to do.
 ‘I will build my church’.

 That’s it for this part of the series.
 Next time we’ll consider Jesus, the source of these gifts of service.
 Can we see all five APEST gifts at work in him?
 What can we learn from him in this regard?